Honolulu Awaits You! Wondering what you can do while staying at the Hawaiian Monarch Hotel? The above video will give you at least a few ideas!

+Of course, no trip to Hawaii is complete without witnessing the awesome waves of Oahu’s North Shore.
 Oahu’s 112-mile stretch of white sand shoreline features the North Shore’s famous Banzai Pipeline, Waimea Beach, Sunset Beach, and Turtle Bay.The Hawaiian name for the Banzai Pipeline is "Ehukai Beach", which translates to “reddish-tinged water" – as the sun turns the breaking waves a beautiful rose colored hue.
 This stellar beach is known for kayaking, bodysurfing, bodyboarding, (for experienced swimmers only!) and hiking and biking – all available from the “Surf Bus” tour from Roberts Hawaii.
-You can even have a surfing lesson – which will make your friends at home even more jealous.
+You can even have a surfing lesson – which will make your friends at home red with envy!

 Another treat you will absolutely want to be a part of is a traditional Hawaiian Luau.
-Paradise Cove, located on Oahu’s Western side, in known for an extensive array of activities and entertainment for hours – along with a sumptuous Hawaiian buffet dinner and night of entertainment.Roberts Paradise Cove tour is a remarkable way to experience all of these treasures.
+Paradise Cove, located on Oahu’s Western side, in known for an extensive array of activities and entertainment for hours – along with a sumptuous Hawaiian buffet dinner and night of music and dancing under the mesmerizing stars.Roberts Paradise Cove tour is a remarkable one-stop way to experience all that a Luau has to offer.

 Our Hotel is more than happy to help you plan any type of trip you can think of - and we've got suggestions as well - it's our pleasure at the Hawaiian Monarch Hotel.